DivyaNimbalkar1502/SpotifyClone/README.md

 # 🎧 Spotify Clone

 A sleek, responsive **Spotify Clone** built using modern web technologies.
-This project replicates the core design and functionality of Spotify’s music player — including playlists, album art, play/pause controls, and dynamic UI elements.
+This project replicates the core design of Spotify’s music player.
 ---

 ## 🚀 Features